ParcelPort/ParcelPort.API/Shipping/GetShippingMethod.md

   },
 }
 ```
-Expected responses:
+*Responses*
 A JSON encoded string contains all the valid shipping methods with shipping method ids.
-The requestID need add in the request when you create a consignment, and it will expire.
+The requestID need to be added in the request when you create a consignment, and it will be expired.

 ``` json
 {